AirenSoft/OvenMediaEngine/docs/access-control/signedpolicy.md

 ## Configuration

-To enable SignedPolicy, you need to add the following \<SingedPolicy> setting in Server.xml under \<VirtualHost>.
+To enable SignedPolicy, you need to add the following \<SignedPolicy> setting in Server.xml under \<VirtualHost>.

 ```
 <VirtualHost>